661 Food and Beverages

 2. Food and beverage which may be an essential part of a program, such as, but not limited to, that needed for day care locations, science laboratories, and those events that promote or provide cultural awareness.

-3. Food and beverage which is an integral element of a program that is institutionally supported and recognized, such as, but not limited to, approved conferences, extended training sessions, seminars, and outreach efforts between the University and other groups, communities, organizations, or associations.
+3. Food and beverage costs associated with meal, breaks, or receptions for MTSU sponsored/hosted conference-type events such as, but not limited to, approved conferences, extended training sessions, seminars, and outreach efforts between the University and other outside groups, communities, organizations, or associations.

 4. University funds may be used to purchase food and non-alcoholic beverages for recognition, appreciation, and/or retirement events.
 Events should be reasonable in their number and occurrence per fiscal year, as well as the amount spent.
-Events must be institutionally recognized, with attendance open to all University employees.
+Events must be institutional rather than departmental, with attendance open to all University employees.
 Payment for departmental recognition, appreciation, and/or retirement events are not allowed from University funds.

 1. Sanctioned Student Events.
 Functions and receptions sponsored by recognized student groups and other campus events, open to the general student body, and designed to further the development and education of students.